SuperOfficeDocs/superoffice-docs/user-guide/en/faq/publish.md

 # Publish FAQ entries

 When a request handler [creates a suggestion for an FAQ entry][1], it will be unpublished and unavailable in SuperOffice Customer Centre.
-To make it available, it needs to be published.
-This is done by a person who has FAQ administration rights.
+To make it available, it needs to be published by a person who has FAQ administration rights.

 1. When you log in, any unpublished FAQ entries are shown on the **Status** tile on the dashboard, under **Unpublished FAQ entries**.
 2. Click on the required entry.